biobakery/pets_pooled_analysis/readme.md

 ##### [Replace the contents this README.MD file with the appropriate "Users manual" needed for the python tool.]

-# Python Tool Template
+# Pets Pooled Analysis

 ## Introduction

-> This page gives details concerning guiding principles and formatting required for developing python tool.
+> This repository contains the code and supplementary material for the companion animal pooled analysis study presented in the manuscript "A comprehensive profile of the companion animal gut microbiome integrating reference-based and reference-free methods" by Branck et al.

 ## Requirements
 - #### Git and Github accounts